-The key features of a children's rights-based approach to COVID-19 recovery for children in the North in children's rights principles and provisions
+The key features of a children's rights-based approach to COVID-19 recovery for children in the North

-There is extensive research on the key features of a children's rights-based approach to policy planning.
+There is extensive research on the key features of a children's rightsbased approach to policy planning.
 This can be used as a blueprint for the COVID-19 recovery in the North of England.
 The main features are:

-1. A COVID-19 recovery strategy for the North must be grounded
+1. A COVID-19 recovery strategy for the North must be grounded in children's rights principles and provisions